Social Care

 In addition general volunteering can often demonstrate similar skills:

 It is worth checking the vacancies on our website by logging in to CareerConnect and searching by the job function ‘Health and Social Care’.
-Also come to our Careers Fairs as local organisations which offer part-time and full-time care work often attend.
+Also come to our Careers Fairs as local organisations which offer part-time and full-time care work sometimes attend.

-For more on work experience for a career in social work see the TargetJOBS webpage.
+For more on work experience for a career in social work see the TargetJobs webpage.

 If you do arrange work experience, there is often confusion about whether you should be paid to do an internship or work experience.
 It will depend on your arrangement with the employer and also the status of the employer.
 To find out if you are entitled to be paid when undertaking work experience or an internship, visit the Government’s webpages on the National Minimum Wage.